Athenian-CompSci-Sp21/GCF-assignment-template/README.md

 # Greatest common factor

 ## Problem Description
 In this assignment, you will make a function to determine the greatest common factor between two numbers.
 There are many ways to do this.
-The important thing is that yur function returns the "GCF".
+The important thing is that your function returns the "GCF".

 ## Example